What are the differences between wages and salaries?

 Both waged pay and salaried pay have pros and cons, depending on the organisational structure of your team.
 The key difference between wages and salary pay is that salary is fixed on an annual basis, whereas a wage is by the hour.
 Salaried pay may or may not be the cheaper option, depending on how much overtime your staff are doing, so take a closer look at the numbers and consider whether it is cost effective for your business.

 Waged pay is usually better suited to casual or temporary staff who are not on a contract with you.
-They will not receive all of the same benefits as your full-time staff, although they are entitled to some basic benefits, such as safe working conditions and the minimum wage.
+They may not receive the same benefits package as full-time staff, and any statutory rights that apply are outlined in current official guidance.
 Compensating dedicated staff with a steady income will help you to attract and retain the best staff for your team.
-You should also provide other perks and bonuses on top of basic pay to keep your full-time employees engaged.
+Some employers offer additional perks or development opportunities to support engagement, depending on their internal strategy.

 Related: How to Communicate a Pay Raise